SaladLab/TrackableData/docs/Redis.md

 var set = mapper.LoadAsync(redis, "TestSet:" + 1);
 ```

-#### Collection
+#### Container

-Two types of redis mapper for collection are implemented.
+Two types of redis mapper for container are implemented.
 Redis doesn't provide
 key hierarchy and two  mapper solve this limitation differently.

-At first following collection will be used for explanation.
+At first following container will be used for explanation.

 ```csharp
 public interface ITestContainer : ITrackableContainer<ITestContainer> {